DataDog/integrations-extras/signl4/README.md

 ### Incidents Rule

-Now you can create a rule in Datadog under Monitors -> Settings (Incidents) Rules.
-In the you specify the criteria, i.e. the severity, service, etc. For the "Other attributes" we recommend to use "state:active" that will trigger a new alert and "state:resolved" that will close the alert.
-Under "Notify" you select your SIGNL4 incident webhook as created above and that's it.
+You can create a rule in Datadog under Monitors -> Settings (Incidents) Rules.
+In the rule, you specify the criteria, for example, the severity, service, etc. For the "Other attributes", it is recommended to use "state:active" to trigger a new alert and "state:resolved" to close the alert.
+Under "Notify", select your SIGNL4 incident webhook as created above.

 ![SIGNL4 Incidents Rule][5]